First-order (coarse) correlated equilibria in non-concave games: Introduction

+In Section \ref{sec:on-local-CE}, we turn our attention to first-order correlated equilibria.
+For either local or stationary CE, we formulate algorithms assuming access to an approximate fixed-point oracle through the framework of \cite{gordon2005no}.
+Our goal here is to determine the expressive strength of local and stationary CE, based on the form of fixed-point computation required and on their capability of eliminating cycles as solution concepts.
+The framework of \cite{gordon2005no} applies essentially out of the box, with the algorithm for local CE requiring that the vector fields again satisfy a tangency condition.

-\begin{theorem*}[Informal, Theorems \ref{thm:eps-SCE-approx} and \ref{thm:eps-LCE-approx}] Suppose that $F$ is a finite set of vector fields on $X$.
-Then with access to fixed-point computation for all vector fields in the linear span of $F$, an $\epsilon$-stationary correlated equilibrium can be computed in $O(|F|/\epsilon^2)$ iterations.
+\begin{theorem*}[\ref{thm:eps-LCE-approx},\ref{thm:eps-SCE-approx}] Suppose that $F$ is a finite set of vector fields on $X$.
+Then with access to $\delta$-approximate fixed-point computation for all vector fields in the linear span of $F$, an $O(\epsilon+\delta)$-stationary correlated equilibrium can be computed in $O(\ln|F|/\epsilon^2)$ iterations.
 An $\epsilon$-local correlated equilibrium has the same approximability property if all $f \in F$ are tangent to players' action sets, with access to fixed-point computation for all vector fields in the conical span of $F$ instead. \end{theorem*}

 The question is whether there exists an interesting setting in which fixed-point computation can be performed tractably.
-We identify one setting; when each vector field is affine-linear, each fixed point computation reduces to minimising a quadratic function.
-Example \ref{ex:extension} shows that a careful selection of such vector fields results in last iterate convergence to the equilibrium in the matching pennies game.
-This suggests that a centralised learning algorithm might not require optimism \cite{DISZ18} or explicit second-order corrections to the utility gradients \cite{LBRMFTG19} to obtain last iterate convergence to equilibrium in games.
+We identify one setting; when each vector field is affine-linear \& tangent, each fixed point computation reduces to minimising a quadratic function.